jhpyle/docassemble/_docs/fields.md

 positioned above the field and not to the left of it.
 (By default, on larger screens, the label is positioned to the left of the field.)

-{% include side-by-side.html demo="no-label-field" %}
+{% include side-by-side.html demo="label-above-field" %}

 You can use the [`labels above fields`] feature to make this the default setting for all fields in your interview.